MaaGik2/MatrixAudioRemote/README.md

 Description

-Audio Matrix 4 In/Out Stereo Symmetric +20dBu
+Audio Analog Matrix 4 In/Out Stereo Symmetric +20dBu

 A flexible audio matrix with 4 stereo inputs and outputs at symmetric +20dBu.
 This project includes a web interface with drag-and-drop functionality, allowing users to organize and select hardware effects seamlessly.